jb-leger/csvspoon/README.md

                         Run the following code before evaluate the expression on each row.
 Can be specified multiple times. (e.g.
                         "import math").
-  -t TYPE, --type TYPE  Apply type conversion on specified command prior to
+  --np                  Shortcut to `--before "import numpy as np"` --sp                  Shortcut to `--np --before "import scipy as sp"` -t TYPE, --type TYPE  Apply type conversion on specified command prior to
                         expression.
 The argument must be a column name followed by a valid Python type.
 See "--before" to